genius-systems/gameta/docs/docs/user_guide/commands/commands_vs_scripts.md

 development of an entire script.

-Gameta Commands enable users to compose, store, reuse and customise these short CLI commands into script-like functionality.
+Gameta Commands enable users to compose, store, reuse and customise these short CLI commands into scriptlets.
 This enables you to easily construct simple, portable scripts to manage your repositories.

 Supposing that you normally run the following commands to build and